kirkch/jc/README.md

 ## Example 3: Multiple modules

-Create modules under the src directory.
+JC can tell whether a package is directly under the src directory or a collection of modules.
+To see this in action, create modules under the src directory.
 Consider:

     src/client/com/funky/ClientV1.java
     src/server/com/funky/Main.java

 JC will detect two separate modules, one called client and the other called server.
+Each module can be referenced when declaring dependencies as well as what artefacts will be generated.

 ## Example 4: Declaring dependencies, simple